bezhermoso/wires/README.md

 Second, elect a data directory which will be mounted as `/opt/wireframes` and hold the `nginx` configuration files for the sites.

-Also, you must have a `WIRE_DOMAIN` which resolves to the Docker host i.e. `wires.activelamp.com`
+Also, you must have a `WIRES_DOMAIN` which resolves to the Docker host i.e. `wires.activelamp.com`

 ### Example usage